Instrumental Directions

 Instrumental Directions is the third album by Louisville, Kentucky group The Nite-Liters, the instrumental ensemble offshoot of New Birth, featuring Tony Churchill, James Baker, Robin Russell, Austin Lander, Robert "Lurch" Jackson, Leroy Taylor, Charlie Hearndon, Bruce Marshall, and Nathaniel "Nebs" Neblett.

 The album was released in 1972 on RCA Records and produced by mentor Harvey Fuqua.
+"Cherish Every Precious Moment" was first featured on their debut album but released as a single in 1971.